MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 ### U

+##### Unmanaged App
+Unmanaged apps are apps that users install and manage without admin control.
+Managed apps are apps that administrators manage through administrative capabilities like Intune.

 ##### Unpackaged App
 Unpackaged apps don’t use MSIX.
 They’re typically installed and updated through .exe, Squirrel, or .msi files.
 These run without package identity.
 Both packaged and unpackaged apps can be published to the Microsoft Store.